Camp David. Christian

 does the human body use silver for?) and the human body normally contains

 about 0.25 to 0.5 grams of silver anyway.
-Silver is a heavy metal is not easily
+Silver is a heavy metal and is not easily

 eliminated or passed out of the body, but instead builds up over time in the